Skip to main content

 New York: Rise x Penguin Workshop, an imprint of Penguin Random House LLC, 2024.
 Picture Book.

-Any Rock-hounders will love reading this book.
-It is all about the various types of rocks that can be found (and what you can do with them: stack them, gather them, etc.).
-Each spread shows a different kind of rock and then shows where you might find that type of rock out in nature.
+Any rock-hounders will love reading this book.
+It is all about the various types of rocks that can be found (and what you can do with them: stack them, gather them, etc.) Each spread shows a different kind of rock, and then shows where you might find that type of rock out in nature.
 Young rock collectors will enjoy seeing the various type of rocks and how they are important to so many people.

-By Laurel Croza
+Written by Laurel Croza

 Illustrated by Matt James